Contextual Search in the Presence of Adversarial Corruptions: Introduction

-\xhdr{Adversarial corruptions in learning with bandit feedback.} To model adversarially irrational agents, we adopt the paradigm of \emph{adversarial corruptions}, which posits that agents behave according to the prescribed behavioral model in all but $C$ rounds, during which they can deviate from it in arbitrary ways.
+\xhdr{Adversarial corruptions in learning with bandit feedback.} To capture adversarially corrupted agent responses, we posit that agents behave according to a fixed ground truth in all but $C$ rounds, during which they can deviate from it in arbitrary ways.
 The corruption budget $C$ can be selected adaptively and is unknown to the algorithm designer.
-This model was introduced by Lykouris, Mirrokni, and Paes Leme~\cite{LML18} in the context of multi-armed bandits and their results for this setting were later strengthened by Gupta, Koren, and Talwar~\cite{GKT19}, and Zimmert and Seldin \cite{ZimmertSeldin21}.
-This model has been subsequently used for several other settings including linear optimization \cite{LLS19}, Gaussian bandit optimization \cite{bogunovic2020corruption}, assortment optimization \cite{CKW19}, reinforcement learning \cite{LykourisSSS2019CorruptionRL}, prediction with expert advice \cite{amir2020prediction}, learning product rankings \cite{GolrezaeiManSchSek21}, and dueling bandits \cite{AgarwalAgarwalPatil21}.
-Our work differs from these as it involves a continuous action space which requires new analytical tools, while all prior results involve discrete (potentially large) action spaces.
-We note that a subsequent work by Chen and Wang also considers adversarial corruptions in another dynamic pricing setting with continuous actions \cite{Chen2020RobustDP}; our paper has orthogonal strengths with that work: we consider a more complicated contextual setting and attain logarithmic regret, whereas they focus on incorporating inventory constraints.
+This model was introduced by Lykouris, Mirrokni, and Paes Leme \cite{LML18} in the context of multi-armed bandits and their results for this setting were later strengthened by Gupta, Koren, and Talwar \cite{GKT19} and Zimmert and Seldin \cite{ZimmertSeldin21}.
+This model has been subsequently used for several other settings including linear optimization \citep{LLS19}, Gaussian bandit optimization \citep{bogunovic2020corruption}, assortment optimization \citep{CKW19}, reinforcement learning \citep{LykourisSSS2019CorruptionRL}, prediction with expert advice \citep{amir2020prediction}, learning product rankings \citep{GolrezaeiManSchSek21}, and dueling bandits \citep{AgarwalAgarwalPatil21}.
+Our work differs from these in that it involves a continuous action space which requires new analytical tools, while all prior results involve discrete (potentially large) action spaces.
+We note that a subsequent work by Chen and Wang \cite{Chen2020RobustDP} considers adversarial corruptions in a dynamic pricing setting with continuous actions.
+Our paper has orthogonal strengths: we consider a more complicated contextual setting and attain logarithmic regret, whereas they focus on incorporating inventory constraints.